reinierbkkr/mutant/README.md

 **Coulds**
 - Make an algorithm to generate beat patterns in the backend
-- Loop the beat and edit live
+- Loop the beat
+- Edit live
 - Responsive design

 **Woulds**
+- Live tempo change

 ## Technical learning goals

 - Familiarize myself with Vite, Vue and TypeScript
 - Implement front-end unit tests with Vitest
+- Use a simplified git flow

 ## Personal learning goals

+- Set realistic goals and focus on them
 - Make structured use of issueboard/todolist
-- Ask for help
+- Ask for help early